 Based on the bestseller by Catherine Marshall, Christy tells the story of an idealistic nineteen year old who leaves the comforts of her city home to teach school in the impoverished ...
 See full summary »

 Welcome to the world of Avonlea, home to the irrepressible Anne Shirley.
 Avonlea is an exciting place to live especially as Anne's vivid imagination is always causing havoc for her and her ...
 See full summary »

 Anne Shirley, now a schoolteacher, has begun writing stories and collecting rejection slips.
-She makes the acquaintance of a handsome, rich, bachelor, chases a cow, and wins (to her chagrin) a baking soda company's writing contest.
-She acts as Diana's maid of honor, and refuses Gilbert Blythe's marriage proposal; which sends her to teach Kingsport Ladies' College, an exclusive girls school, where she meets opposition from one of the teachers, Miss Brooke, and the Pringle clan (one of whom is the rich, handsome bachelor).
-But while Anne enjoys the battle, and the friends she makes, she returns to Avonlea.
+She makes the acquaintance of a handsome, rich, bachelor, (jumping to a wrong conclusion, she and Diana chased down Rachel Lynde's cow, thinking it was Dolly) & immediately sold it to John Blythe.
+[When she realizes her fault, Anne & Marilla do a special visit to Rachel Lynde & her longtime husband, Thomas.
+During this visit, Thomas Lynde dies & Rachel Lynde became a widow!] and wins (to her chagrin) Rolling's Reliable baking soda (that was forged by Diana) company's writing contest.
+She acts as Diana's maid of honor, and refuses Gilbert Blythe's marriage proposal; which sends her to teach Kingsport Ladies' College, an exclusive all girl students' school, where she meets opposition from the principal, Miss Katherine Brooke, and the Pringle clan (one of whom is the rich, handsome bachelor).
+But while Anne won the numerous conflicts & battles, and the friends she makes, she returns to Avonlea.
 Written by

 Was this review helpful to you?